Rocky Balboa (film): Distribution

-Rocky Balboa represents a partnership between Metro-Goldwyn-Mayer Pictures, Revolution Studios, and Columbia Pictures (Columbia's corporate parent Sony Pictures Entertainment held a 20% stake in MGM).
-Since the Rocky series was originally produced and distributed by United Artists (now MGM's subsidiary studio), the partners jointly decided that the film could and should take advantage of MGM's newly reinvigorated domestic distribution apparatus.
-20th Century Fox handles its theatrical and DVD distributions outside of the United States and Canada, while Sony Pictures Home Entertainment handled its American and Canadian video distributions.
+Rocky Balboa was produced by Metro-Goldwyn-Mayer, Columbia Pictures (Columbia's corporate parent Sony Pictures held a 20% stake in MGM), Revolution Studios, Chartoff Productions, and Winkler Films.
+Since the Rocky series was originally produced and distributed by United Artists (now Amazon MGM Studios's subsidiary studio), the partners jointly decided that the film could and should take advantage of MGM's newly reinvigorated domestic distribution apparatus.
+20th Century Fox handles its theatrical and home video distributions outside of the United States and Canada, while Sony Pictures Home Entertainment handled its American and Canadian video distributions.
 In the Philippines and Switzerland, Fox released the film through joint ventures with Warner Bros.
 Pictures.
 In Japan, the film was promoted by Fox as Rocky The Final.
 It opened across Japan on April 20, 2007.

 Marketing

 In late March 2006, the first movie teaser was released on the Internet.
 The full-length trailer accompanied the theatrical release of Pirates of the Caribbean: Dead Man's Chest on July 7 in select theaters.